Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

 ### Other Tasks in the Role

+#### "source-endpoints"
-"source-endpoints" task fetches the internal endpoint for the gitlab service
+This task fetches the internal endpoint for the gitlab service

 ```yaml
 - include_role: